-Sandra Oh's 2019 Golden Globes Look Is Absolutely Angelic & Fans Can't Get Enough
+Sandra Oh's Golden Globes Red Carpet Look Is Angelic & I'm In Heaven

 The 76th Golden Globes red carpet kicked off, as it often does with the arrivals of the two hosts.
 This year, that honor goes to Andy Samberg of Brooklyn 99 and Sandra Oh of Killing Eve, two very popular comedic figures.
 Samberg wore a tux, as do most non-adventurous men.
 But Sandra Oh, who is also nominated tonight for Best Actress in a Television Drama, waltzed in with an all-white look that was reminiscent of an angel.
 Sandra Oh's 2019 Golden Globes look had Twitter abuzz, and that was before her co-star Jodie Comer showed up in a look that matched their characters on Killing Eve perfectly.